Banana Pi resources

 Step-by-step flashing procedure

-These instructions work for Banana Pi microSD boot.
-If you plan to use the on-board SATA interface, boot from microSD first to install a boot loader, then clone or install to the SATA drive.
+These instructions apply to Banana Pi microSD boot.
+If SATA is the end goal, start from microSD first, install a boot loader, and then clone or install the system to the SATA drive.

 Step 1: Extract the image